novix-sa/Pyplan/docs/User Guide/Visualization.md

  ![enter image description here](http://img.pyplan.org/Visua_graph_cust.png)
 # Advanced Options and Index Sync

-Regular tables as well as graphs shared a couple of advanced options that can be very helpful.
+Regular tables as well as graphs share a couple of advanced options that can be very helpful.
 Click on  `Hide empty data`,  `View index detail` and  `Enable drilldown` to see how these options impact on tables and graphs.

 `Index Sync` is a powerful toll when working with tables and graphs of the same interface.
 Pyplan **synchronizes** **shared dimensions** among objects presented in an interface.